Input Processing theory: Overview

 Input Processing (IP) was first proposed by VanPatten in 1993, and there have been several updates to the theory.
 IP addresses how learners initially perceive and process linguistic data in spoken or written language.
 The theory addresses the psycholinguistic strategies and mechanisms that learners use to derive intake from input and also asks which psycholinguistic strategies the second language (L2) learner tends to rely upon during input processing.
 For example, it examines how learners extract form from input and the way they assign grammatical roles to nouns while the primary attention is on meaning.

 In 2003, VanPatten proposed that IP consists of two sub-processes: (1) making form-meaning connections; and (2) parsing.
 Making form-meaning pertains to obtaining the connection between, for example, -s suffix and third person singular from the input.
 In an earlier version of the theory, making form-meaning was composed of four principles: 1) The primacy of meaning principle; 2) the availability of resources principle; 3) the first noun principle; and 4) the sentence location principle.

 By contrast, parsing refers to the mapping of syntactic structures onto the utterance.
 For example, parsing examines how a subject knows which noun is the subject and which is the object when hearing a sentence.
 Since the 2003 literature, VanPatten's theory has been updated and modified.

 Processing Instruction

 Processing instruction is a particular type of pedagogical intervention that focuses on form derived from insights on input processing.
 Unlike other techniques, it is not concerned with the teaching of rules but the processing of morpho‐lexical units in the input.
 Processing instruction consists of referential and affective activities that manipulate input in particular ways to push learners away from less than optimal processing strategies.
 To date, there have been dozens of studies examining a variety of factors and issues, all pointing to robust findings of the positive effects of processing instruction.

 Key principles

 VanPatten's modified theory is explained in the form of two principles, each with multiple sub-principles.

-The first principle is the Primacy Principle of Meaning.| This principle maintqains that a learner processes input for meaning before they process input for form.
+The first principle is the Primacy Principle of Meaning.| This principle maintains that a learner processes input for meaning before they process input for form.
 This principle has six sub-principles which are summarized as follows: